 In the little I have learned, it is clear that one of the keys to solving the problem of poverty is education.
 With all the immediate challenges of living in poverty, the long term goal of educating kids in the most at risk areas is a basic building block to help people have better lives.
 Unfortunately, for many children around the world, access to education is a formidable challenge, and in many areas, non-existent.
 That is why our foundation has made the challenges of poverty and education its focus.
 And right now we are focusing our efforts on helping Haiti.

 I took my first trip to Haiti in 2009, before the earthquake, when Haiti was already the poorest country in the Western Hemisphere, and a country where only half of primary school-age children are enrolled in school.
 We made a commitment to support the construction of the Cévérine School in the central plateau of Haiti.
 We raised the money and rebuilt the school, which is now serving over 250 children.

 Then the earthquake struck.
 And Haiti’s need to improve quality education became an outright crisis.
 Ninety percent of schools in Port-au-Prince and more than half of schools in other areas were damaged or destroyed in the quake.

-It has now been over three years since the earthquake and many schools are still in temporary tents.
-Small neighborhood schools are struggling to stay in session with limited facilities and teachers.
+It has now been over three years since the earthquake and many schools are still in need of support.

 Haiti’s children need our help now more than ever.